August 17, 1968

 She won the Manchester Evening News Theatre Award for Best Actress for her role as in a play "The Bride" (1991).

-She won the Ian Charleson Award Best Actress (3rd place) for her role as Rose Trelawny in a play "Trelawny of the 'Wells'" (1993).
+She won the Ian Charleson Award Best Actress for her role as Rose Trelawny in a play "Trelawny of the 'Wells'" (1993).

-She was nominated for the Evening Standard Theatre and a Drama Desk Awards for her role as Helena Andreyevna Serebryakova (Yelena) in a play "Uncle Vanya" (2002) at Donmar Warehouse.
+She was nominated for the Evening Standard Theatre Award for Best Actress and the Drama Desk Award for Outstanding Featured Actress in a Play for her role as Helena Andreyevna Serebryakova (Yelena) in a play "Uncle Vanya" (2002), at Donmar Warehouse.

 She was nominated for the Laurence Olivier Award for Best Actress for her role as Rosalind in a play "As You Like It" (2006).